MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 There are 3 ways to onboard users to Community Training:

 1. **Add a single user manually** - You can add users individually (one by one) on the management portal.
-Refer **[this article](../user-management/organize-users/add-a-single-user-to-the-group.md)** to learn how.
+Refer to **[this article](../user-management/organize-users/add-a-single-user-to-the-group.md)** to learn how.

 2. **Add multiple users manually** - You can add multiple users at once by using the bulk upload feature via the CSV file.
-Refer **[this article](../user-management/organize-users/add-multiple-users-to-the-group.md)** to learn how.
+Refer to **[this article](../user-management/organize-users/add-multiple-users-to-the-group.md)** to learn how.

 3. **Add users via API** - Community Training provides APIs to push users to the platform from your existing system.
-To learn how to leverage APIs, refer **[this article](../infrastructure-management/install-your-platform-instance/apis.md)**.
+To learn how to leverage APIs, refer to **[this article](../infrastructure-management/install-your-platform-instance/apis.md)**.

 ### I have a list of users in an Excel file.
 How can I add them to the portal?